-Yera Ussembayev obtained his MSc degree in Nanobiophotonics in Friedrich-Schiller-University, Jena, Germany.
-During his one-year master project, he researched different plasmonic nanostructures for cancer cell transfection and SERS detection of vitamins in food analytes.
-In 2013, he joined Bionanoscience department of Kavli Institute of Nanoscience, Delft, the Netherlands, where he conducted extensive studies of biomolecular nanomotors involved in cell motility and DNA-processing machinery.
+Yera Ussembayev obtained MSc degree in Nanobiophotonics in Friedrich-Schiller-University, Jena, Germany.
+During the master project, he researched different plasmonic nanostructures for cancer cell transfection and SERS detection of vitamins in food analytes.
+In 2014, he joined Bionanoscience department of Kavli Institute of Nanoscience, Delft, the Netherlands, where he conducted extensive studies of biomolecular nanomotors, involved in cell motility and DNA-processing machinery.
 In 2017, Yera was invited as a PhD candidate in LCP research group, Ghent, Belgium, to explore the elementary charge dynamics of sub-100-nm nanoparticles in aqueous solutions, using TIRF microscopy and optical tweezers.
-His current projects and research interests include single-nanoparticle electrophoresis and optical manipulation, liquid crystal superstructures, light absorption and emission by quantum dots, solar cell concentrators and QLED technology.
-Sometimes Yera has free time and he usually paints a lot of artworks, including graphics, watercolour and digital illustrations.
-If you wish to speak to him, you can always find him in the labs or somewhere around the coffee machine.
+His current projects and research interests include single-nanoparticle electrophoresis and optical trapping, liquid crystal superstructures, light absorption and emission by quantum dots, solar concentrators and QLED technology.